CLAT Syllabus 2025: Detailed Subjects-wise Syllabus, Download PDF, Important Topics

 Switch toEnglishEnglish Icon HindiHindi Icon

 CLAT Syllabus 2025: The Consortium of National Law Universities (NLUs) has released the CLAT 2025 syllabus on its official website.
-Candidates appearing in the CLAT exam 2025 are advised to refer to its syllabus while preparing for the exam.
+Candidates appearing in the CLAT exam 2025 must refer to its syllabus while preparing for the exam.
 As the CLAT exam is conducted for LLB and LLM courses, the syllabus varies depending on the programme.
+The CLAT 2025 exam is just few days away and it is important candidates now have complete grasp of all the topics given in the CLAT syllabus 2025.
 The UG CLAT syllabus 2025 has five sections namely English language, logical reasoning, legal reasoning, general knowledge, current affairs, and maths.
 Read the complete article about the CLAT syllabus 2025, subject-wise topics, marking scheme, and more.
 CLAT 2025 exam will be conducted on December 1, in offline mode.
 The difficulty level of the CLAT exam is of class 12th level.

 You may also check - Daily Free CLAT Practice Test